 Once you know what your Leaps of Faith are, you need a way to remove some of that uncertainty and risk.

 Once again, context is king and the approach that works for one set of assumptions and users won’t always work in other contexts.
-At untangle digital, we developed (and appropriated) an array of tools and techniques to help founders discover & validate facts about their businesses.
+At Mach 1 Design, we developed (and appropriated) an array of tools and techniques to help founders discover & validate facts about their businesses.
 But our bread and butter are customer discovery interviews — and they should be yours too.

 Everything you need to do Product Discovery.

 Interviews beat surveys because they allow you to ask open-ended questions and thus find out stuff you didn’t know you don’t know.
 Surveys don’t allow you to read non-verbal cues and make leading questions almost impossible to avoid.

 Even if you’re pressed for time interviews are the way to go.
 With each interview, you still get insights you can use immediately.
 With anything that requires more work, you only get insights at the end of the process.

 Even if you only did 2 interviews today, you’d still have more actionable insights today than any survey that would take 2–6 weeks to complete.